timhagn/gatsby-background-image/README.md

 ## TODO

-- Internet Explorer 11 seems to have problems with `_tracedSVG`...
-- `noscript` WebP support...

-_For anything else tell me by opening an issue or a PR : )!_
+_For anything you may think necessary tell me by opening an issue or a PR : )!_